offline

 All of that snake oil was squeezed out of someone else's work.

 Artists are rightfully upset.
 Their work got taken without consent, fed into a training corpus, and the output gets sold back as something new.
 I've heard the argument that AI learning from images is similar to an artist absorbing influences from other artists, and there's something to that.
 But the compute power blows that comparison out of proportion.
-A person spending a lifetime taking in the work of others is not the same as ingesting billions of images to chew them out.
+A person spending a lifetime taking in the work of others is not the same as ingesting billions of images in a short amount of time to chew them out.

 Nobody keeps artists from making art with their hands.
 The upsetting part is that it's getting harder and harder to monetize it.
-And that's actually a newer problem than it might seem.
-Income from creative work always depended on either public institutions or commercial organizations using art in marketing and media.
+And that's a newer problem than it might seem.
+Income from creative work always depended on either public institutions or commercial entities using art in marketing and media.
 Landing one of those positions was always competitive.
-It helped if you also had commercial skills on the side, sound engineering, graphic design, copywriting, and made your actual work separately.
-I think that was mostly always the case.
+It helped if you also had commercial skills on the side like sound engineering, graphic design, copywriting, and made your actual work separately.

 Ideally this would all be free to use, but someone has to pay for the compute: energy, chips, storage.
 And none of that accounts for the people whose work trained the model.
 I'm not sure how that ever works out fairly.

 None of this changes that I use it on most days and find it genuinely useful.
 Mostly for coding: explaining things, writing boilerplate, catching what I missed after staring at it too long, natural language search in new and old code bases.
-For learning something new it can be a pretty patient tutor, as long as know how to verify what it returns.
-It doesn't replace knowing things, but it gets me there faster, or slower when using the Socratic method to find the solution myself3.
-I'm really curious where this goes.
+I found the Socratic method skill to be a good way to find the solution myself3.
+I'm also getting really tired when it comes back with a wall of text that is mopre than I asked for.
+Read my mind please!

 1. I experimented with some marketing/website audit skills and agents.
 It left me with mixed feelings.
 The python scripts were half-assed and often didn't work, that gave me wrong scores.
 It checks for stuff that's irrelevant (llms.txt).
 And it's focused on SaaS software slop these bros hallucinated and sold (allegedly).
 With that being said, I see the potential to have a tool that gives me a different perspective on a website and its potential, even with all the marketing manipulation slogans.